Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 |--------------------------------|-----|-----------------------|--|------------|----------|
 |[Condition](#instruction-format)|011  | 00                    |1 |Subtract Bit|Offset    |

-The offset is a 21 bit unsigned integer, which is added/subtracted (depending on whether the "Subtract Bit" is set) to/from the PC.
+The offset is a 21-bit unsigned integer, which is added/subtracted (depending on whether the "Subtract Bit" is set) to/from the PC.

 Assembly Syntax Example:
 ```